atsout/CubeFinder/README.md

 4. Run `./build/CubeFinder [path to image]`.

-5. When the output is show, press `Spacebar` to initiate manual data editing.
+5. When the output is shown, press `Spacebar` to initiate manual data editing.
 Select an area with your mouse, and press `Spacebar` to clear a selection of datapoints.
 Press `Spacebar` again to initiate another selection, and so on.
 To cancel and end the program, hit `Esc`.

 6. Rename your image and xlsx files after exporting.